taxcloud/ZenCart/readme.md

 - Find the “State – Always display as pulldown?” and select “true”

 ##Assigning Tax Classes##
 Each item in your store needs to be assigned a Taxability Information Code or TIC, so TaxCloud can determine whether or not that item is taxed in your customer’s state.
 These are stored in ZenCart using the “Tax Classes” section.
-You should set up at least the General Goods and Services tax class, TIC 00000, which is used to designate items that are taxable in every state.
-For the complete list of TICs, log in to TaxCloud and go to the “Taxability Codes” area.
+You should set up at least the General Goods and Services tax class, TIC ''00000'', which is used to designate items that are taxable in every state.
+For the complete list of TICs with documentation, please see [https://taxcloud.net/tic/](https://taxcloud.net/tic/).

 To add a new tax class/TIC:
 1. In your Zen Cart Admin console, go to Locations/Taxes >> Tax Classes.